Madisonkanna/madisonkanna.com/src/content/codebookclub.md

 Feel free to join the weekly reading at any time.
 You don't have to come to every meeting, and we'll go over discussion questions to cement what we learned, and help each other get clarity on whatever concepts or ideas we are still confused on or struggling with.
 Kyle Simpson himself recently joined our live call for a Q&A session!

-**Where:** On Zoom.
+**Where:** Video call.
 Link to the call will be given to you when you join the club.

 # Intro To Computing reading.